zeroBzeroT/PlaytimeNameColor/README.md

 ## Suggestion for playtime and joindate

-- all ranks below are usable via /nc command
+- all colors below are usable via /nc command
 - /nc command without arguments displays available colors
 - once you have bold name u can use it with the other colors